-E. DETERMINING THE NUMBER OF SANCTIONS WHEN THE AG SEPARATES
+E. DETERMINING THE NUMBER OF SANCTIONS WHEN THE AG OR NON-RECIPIENT WORK-ELIGIBLE INDIVIDUAL SEPARATES

-WV WORKS sanctions are applied to the AG, not to the individual who causes the sanction.
-Therefore, the following information is used to determine the number of sanctions when the sanctioned AG separates into 2 or more AG's or when 1 or more member leaves the AG.
+WV WORKS sanctions are applied to all Work-Eligible members of a WV WORKS case, not only to the individual who causes the sanction.

+Therefore, the following information is used to determine the number of sanctions when the sanctioned WV WORKS case separates into 2 or more cases or when 1 or more household member leaves the case.

-Each adult and emancipated minor included in the same WV WORKS AG is assigned one sanction for each time the case is sanctioned.
+Each adult and emancipated minor included in the same WV WORKS AG, and each non-recipient Work-Eligible Individual, is assigned one sanction for each time the case is sanctioned.
+Sanctions are not assigned to children.